iPhoneDowngrader/iphonedowngrader.github.io/README.md

   Steps:<br />
        1) Enter PWNED DFU, use iREB or Redsn0w<br />
        2) Open iTunes<br />
-       3) When iTunes says there is an iPad in recovery mode, click OK.<br />
+       3) When iTunes says there is an iDevice in recovery mode, click OK.<br />
        4) Shift-click (or option-click if you are on a mac) Restore.<br />
-       5) Select the iPhoneGuy1101.Downgrade.iPad.[FIRMWARE].ipsw file you downloaded earlier.<br />
+       5) Select the iPhoneGuy1101.Downgrade.[DEVICE].[FIRMWARE].ipsw file you downloaded earlier.<br />
        6) Once the restore is done, iTunes should spit out an error (37, for example, yours may vary).
 Continue to step 7.<br />
        7) Open RedSn0w 0.9.15b.<br />
        8) Click extras, then select ipsw.
 Select the Apple Official IPSW.
 It should recognize the version.<br />